CyrilShch/Lab_RL/README.md

 - In the notebook the code is arranged in a sequential way.
 In order to reproduce the corresponding results, you need to open a notebook in Google colab (preferably using GPU runtime) and run each cell of the code sequentially, then wait for the result to run.

-- The following training parameters are available for modification: the number of epochs ("NUM EPOCHS"), the learning rate ("learning rate"), weight decay ("weight decay"), the criterion ("criterion") and the optimizer("optimizer").